Colorado’s vast landscapes, mountains, trails, rivers, natural hot springs, and lakes are internationally renowned, especially among outdoorsy people.

 Colorado’s most common natural disasters include wildfires, floods, winter storms, severe storms, tornadoes, and droughts.
-A less significant disaster include landslides, power outages, and earthquakes.
+Less significant disasters include landslides, power outages, and earthquakes.

-Colorado averages one thousand wildfires or more each year.
-Some say that wildfires in Colorado have gotten worse over the years, and this could be due to several factors, including manmade or natural causes and the wind speeds at the time while the fire is burning.
+Fire officials in Colorado respond to an average 1,000 wildfires or more each year.
+Some say that forest fires in Colorado have gotten worse over the years, and this could be due to several factors, including manmade or natural causes and the wind speeds at the time while the fire is burning.

 Just like anywhere else in the United States, Colorado is prone to flooding.
 Some of the main contributors to floods and flash floods include heavy precipitation, monsoons, rapid snowmelt, soil saturation, overflowing rivers, and dam failure.

 One of the costliest floods occurred in September 2013, costing over $2 billion in damages.

 3. Winter Storms

 When I think of Colorado, two of the things that come first to mind are ski resorts and snow sports.
 Colorado averages 60” of snowfall each year, with some mountains receiving more than twice that amount!

-The blizzard literally shut down most of Denver and many other cities throughout the state, causing highway closures, store closures, and the Denver International Airport for more than 45 hours.
-It was considered a statewide disaster that resulted in four fatalities and thousands of cow deaths.
+The blizzard literally shut down most of Denver and many other cities throughout the state, including highway closures, store closures, and the Denver International Airport for more than 45 hours.
+A major disaster declaration was issued.
+The storm resulted in the loss of life of four people and thousands of cow.